 - The TikTok #TikTokMadeMeBuyIt tag had over 29.1 billion views by the end of December 2022.
 (Source: Insider Intelligence.)

-- Chinese social ecommerce sales are valued at approximately $351.65 billion, whereas US social commerce sales are worth $36.62 billion (an increase of 35.8% on 2020).
+- Chinese social ecommerce sales are expected to reach $623.29 billion in 2023, whereas US social commerce sales are worth $68.92 billion billion.
 (Source: Influencer Marketing Hub)

 How much ecommerce fraud is there?

 - In 2022, ecommerce fraud was responsible for losses of around $41 billion globally, an increase of $21 billion on the previous year.
 (Source: Statista.)

 - Ecommerce fraud is expected to increase to $48 billion by the end of 2023.
 (Source: Statista.)